 What the phrase really means

-It does not involve a kitchen baster.
-In practice it means collecting fresh semen in a sterile, wide-mouth pot and gently placing it close to the cervix with a small, needle-free syringe.
-The idea is similar to intracervical placement done outside a clinic.
-A kitchen baster is too large, not sterile and not designed for bodies.
+Despite the nickname, it does not involve a kitchen baster.
+In practice it means collecting fresh semen in a sterile, wide-mouth cup and placing it close to the cervix with a small, needle-free syringe.
+In clinical language this is closest to intracervical insemination (ICI) done at home.
+A kitchen baster is oversized, not sterile, and unsafe for bodies.

 Key facts that matter

-- The fertile window sits in the days before ovulation.
-Ovulation usually happens 10–16 days before the next period.
-NHS: fertile window
+- The fertile window spans the days before ovulation; ovulation typically occurs 10–16 days before the next period.
+NHS: how to get pregnant

-- Use new, single-use syringes and a sterile collection pot.
-Avoid saliva and standard lubricants that can harm sperm.
-NHS (BWC): lubricants and chances
+- Use new, single-use syringes and a sterile collection cup.
+Avoid saliva and non–sperm-safe lubricants; some products reduce motility.
+HFEA: using donated sperm

-- Use the sample within about an hour at room temperature.
-Keep surfaces clean and wash hands.
+- Use the sample within about an hour at room temperature (~20–25 °C).
+Wash hands and keep surfaces clean.

 Optional: disposable gloves and a lubricant labelled fertility-friendly.